AndreasPK/ghc/docs/users_guide/using-optimisation.rst

     Without this flags the old algorithm also uses the heaviest outgoing edge.

-    When this flag is enabled and :ghc-flag:`-fcfg-blocklayout` is disabled block layout behaves the same as in 8.6 and earlier.
+    When this flag is enabled and :ghc-flag:`-fblock-layout-cfg` is disabled block layout behaves the same as in 8.6 and earlier.

 .. ghc-flag:: -fcpr-anal